 - 12.1.
 This policy will be made available to all Club members via RevSport registration and the Handbook and is located on the website and Members Facebook page. - 12.2.
-This policy will be communicated to all Coaches, Officials/Volunteers, and Parents via the Club Members Website, Registration, Facebook page and the Handbook. - 12.3.
+This policy will be communicated to all Coaches, Officials/Volunteers, and parent(s)/guardian(s) via the Club Members Website, Registration, Facebook page and the Handbook. - 12.3.
 References to this policy will be included in documentation provided to all team officials that represent Emmanuel Calisthenics.